NicVolanschi/Allen/README.md

 ## WARNING
 Allen is a research prototype.
 Its maintenance and roadmap may vary depending on research objectives that are continuously being redefined.
 Use it at your own risks.
 However, feel free to contact us if you are open to collaboration.

+## Installation

+No installation is required.
+You only need Perl with its core modules installed.
+Allen has been tested on Perl versions 5.18-5.28 on Linux and MacOS X, but should work on other configurations as well.

 ## Getting started